mlcodewerks/mlcodewerks/README.md

  * Legality, to be honest.
 Potential for abuse also.
  * Stuff isn't quality enough (I know its ironic, even for me) to make public.
-   - Plus I am too lazy to sort into a coherant repo for some of them.
+   - Plus I am too lazy to sort into a coherant repo for most of them.

 ## What do you do?